Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist.md

 ### VPS: How to setup web server for basic website editing and viewing (Multiple sites)
 - Basic: We just want to see we can impact how a website looks .
 We don’t care about SSL Https at this point
 - Where in the web hosting panel (cpanel, cloudpanel, etc) does it show you the public IP address you can visit directly in the web browser
 - Where does it give you the default domain (aka temporarily domain)  (eg. srv451789.hstgr.cloud).
-We want to test we can visit the webpage after uploading files with FTP / vi file from shell / edit file from web hosting management panel.
+We want to test we can visit the webpage after uploading files with FTP / vi file from shell / edit file from Web Hosting Control Panel.
 We do not care to visit the desired domain name yet because DNS propagation takes a while.
-- You can edit the index file in the web hosting management panel's File Manager or in the terminal.
+- You can edit the index file in the Web Hosting Control Panel's File Manager or in the terminal.
-	- If in the terminal using vi: For each site on your web hosting management panel, what’s the folder path to create/edit index.html to so web browser can see a webpage?
+	- If in the terminal using vi: For each site on your Web Hosting Control Panel, what’s the folder path to create/edit index.html to so web browser can see a webpage?
 Aka root web directory for your website, Aka working directory for your code and webpages.
 This is usually the first website you create in your web host panel or the website they already created for you, and their settings show you the associated folder path.
 - Prepare to visit that website in the web browser to see your changes went through:
 	- Edit the vhost to your site such that:
 	```